© Crown copyright 2020

 UK countries and the regions

 Private sector businesses are not evenly distributed across the UK.
-Based on head office location, rather than location of specific branches/sites, London and the South East of England have considerably more businesses than any other UK country or region of England, as shown in Figure 7.
-At the start of 2019:
+London and the South East of England have considerably more businesses than any other UK country or region of England, as shown in Figure 7.
+At the start of 2020:

 - further information on location is in Table 9 of the detailed tables